romeritto/hranol/README.md

 ## What does hranol do
 After the input is parsed, all folders are processed separately.
 For each *input folder* output images are written to the *output folder* which is located in the *input folder*.
 Name of the *output folder* is same as *input folder*, but prefixed with *fltrd_* (default behaviour, can be changed with `-p` option).
 A small log file named *fltrd_info.txt* is also stored in the *output folder*.

+If you don't want each output folder to be contained inside its input folder you can use option `-o` to specify an output folder.

 Filters are applied in the following order:
 1. Background subtraction
 2. Contrast filter